chhotii-alex/prospective-randomizer/README.md

 The algorithm has been wrapped in two different network protocols.
 The original, simple interface is over a simple TCP/IP socket.
 All configuration must be done by manually editing the groups.txt and variables.xml files.
 Client task processes open a socket connection and issue simple one-letter commands to the server.
+The same executable offers command-line interaction, so that researchers may interact with the algorithm manually.

 A more modern approach is taken by the Spring Boot wrapper.
 This allows client tasks to communicate with the server using the HTTP protocol.